Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Introduction

-To fully exploit the two level decomposition of the problem we use special structures that we call \emph{patterns}.
-Patterns capture the decisions concerned with UI constraints but generally do not fix user assignment.
+To fully exploit the two level decomposition of the problem, we use special structures called \emph{patterns} as introduced by~\citeA{CoCrGaGuJo14}.
+Patterns capture the decisions concerned with UI constraints but generally do not fix user assignments.
 In particular, they specify which steps are to be performed by the same user and which steps are to be performed by different users.

-The notion of patterns is a convenient tool for handling the decomposition of WSP into two levels: upper level corresponding to UI constraints, where the decisions can be encoded with a pattern, and lower level corresponding to user assignment.
+The notion of patterns is a convenient tool for handling the decomposition of WSP into two levels: an upper level corresponding to UI constraints, where the decisions can be encoded with a pattern, and a lower level corresponding to user assignments (note that authorisations are intrinsically user dependent and hence cannot be handled with patterns).
 This is used in our two-level algorithm which we call Pattern Backtracking (PBT)\@.
 Its upper level implements a tree search in the space of patterns (thus not fixing user assignments), and the lower level searches for a user assignment restricted by a pattern.
-The space of upper level solutions has size exponential in $k$ (and not depending on $n$), and the lower level can be reduced to a bipartite matching problem, i.e.\ admits polynomial algorithms.
+The space of upper level solutions has size exponential in $k$ (and not depending on $n$), and the lower level can be reduced to a bipartite matching problem, i.e.\ admits a polynomial-time algorithm.
 Thus, PBT has running time exponential in $k$ only.

-We will show that PBT is not only FPT but also has polynomial space usage. \footnote{ Note that, the complexity class FPT does not in itself directly restrict the space usage; the previous algorithms had a space usage that was also exponential in $k$, and this restricted their application to (roughly) $k \le 20$.} Moreover, due to the two-level structure of PBT, together with careful design of pruning methods and branching heuristics, the resulting implementation is many orders of magnitude faster than previous methods, with much improved scaling behaviour.
-The reachable values of $k$, i.e.\ the number of steps in the workflow, jump from about $k \le 20$ to about $k \le 50$; the reachable number of users is also now extended to being thousands, and so the problem is much larger than the parameter $k$ would suggest.
-This is a significant achievement for an NP-complete problem, and also can be expected to be sufficient for practical-sized WSP instances.
+We will show that PBT is not only FPT but also has polynomial space usage.
+Note that, the complexity class FPT does not in itself directly restrict the space usage; the previous algorithms had a space usage that was exponential in $k$, and this restricted their application to (roughly) $k \le 20$.
+Moreover, due to the two-level structure of PBT, together with careful design of pruning methods and branching heuristics, the resulting implementation is many orders of magnitude faster than previous methods, with much improved scaling behaviour.
+The reachable values of $k$, i.e.\ the number of steps in the workflow, jump from about $k \le 20$ to about $k \le 50$; the reachable number of users is also now extended to being in millions.
+This is a significant improvement for an NP-complete problem, and also can be expected to be sufficient for practical-sized WSP instances.